eNMS-automation/eNMS/docs/automation/execution.rst

    :align: center

 Whenever a log triggers a log rule, it is saved by eNMS in a separate table in :guilabel:`logs/log_management`.

-Targets and payload
-*******************

-When creating a task, you can select a list of devices and pools.
-If these fields are left empty, the service will run on its own targets.
-Otherwise, the task targets (all selected devices, plus all devices of all selected pools) will override the service targets when the service runs.
-A task can also have a payload (dictionary) that will be passed to the service when it runs.